 So what do we know about Kyrgyzstan?
 It is a small country with a big stick.

 Quick Stats on a Country of Mountains

-Kyrgyzstan is slightly smaller than South Dakota (about 200 square miles) with a population approximately equal to Wisconsin’s (about 5.5 million people).
+Kyrgyzstan is slightly smaller than South Dakota (about 200 square miles) with a population on par with Wisconsin’s (about 5.5 million people).
 It is almost entirely mountainous, dominated by the Tien Shan range.
 The mountains are perhaps the most important element to understanding Kyrgyzstan.